broadlume/Web2TextLeadProcessor/README.md

 Q. User submits two leads with the same phone number, dealer ID, but different location IDs

 A. Web2Text will create two leads and two Twilio conversations
-> Each location has its own Twilio phone number

 Q. A retailer has two locations, both have the same phone number assigned to them.
 One user submits a lead to one location, and another submits it to the other location